 This example filters a subset of marketing campaigns we’re tracking in our data source that have happened within the specified date range.

 |In the Visual SQL interface|

 If we connect this Dropdown to a chart, we can analyze what’s happening in the chart’s query.
 In Data Explorer, click the tab that says Executed query to see the SQL Chartio has written on the backend.

 select "Marketing"."description" as "Description", sum("Marketing"."cost") as "Total sum of Cost" from "public"."marketing" as "Marketing" where (1 = 1) group by "Description" order by "Description" asc limit 1000;

-What this is doing is once an item, or a few items are selected from the Dropdown, the query below begins to look different from the prior screenshot.
+It’s basically telling the chart, “Don’t filter anything yet; we haven’t selected anything from our Dropdown.”
+Once, we start selecting values from our Dropdown, the executed query begins to look different from the prior SQL query.
 This is because the query begins to filter on our marketing campaign values.
-In the latter screenshot, we show the filtering of more than one value; ‘Event’, ‘Adwords’, ‘Web’, and ‘Sales’.
-We have the ability to choose more than value in our Dropdown because we have checked the option to multi select when this Dropdown was first created:
+In the SQL statement above, we show the filtering of more than one value; ‘Event’, ‘Adwords’, ‘Web’, and ‘Sales’.
+We have the ability to choose more than one value in our Dropdown because we selected the option to multi-select when the Dropdown was first created:

 select "Marketing"."description" as "Description", sum("Marketing"."cost") as "Total sum of Cost" from "public"."marketing" as "Marketing" where ("Marketing"."description" in ('Event', 'Adwords', 'Web', 'Sales')) group by "Description" order by "Description" asc limit 1000;